 The TraceTogether programme enhances Singapore’s contact tracing efforts in the fight against COVID-19.
 It comprises the TraceTogether App and the TraceTogether Token.
 The App was released on 20 March, and the Token was rolled out on 28 June.

 The privacy-preserving, Bluetooth contact tracing functions of the App and the Token are similar.
 With your consent, it exchanges encrypted and anonymised Bluetooth signals with nearby TraceTogether devices.
 The Bluetooth data is stored securely on your device, never shared with the Ministry of Health (MOH) unless action is taken to upload it.
-Bluetooth data stored for longer than 25 days is automatically deleted.
+Bluetooth data stored for longer than 25 days is automatically deleted from your device.

 We store limited data

 - Your contact/mobile number

 When you sign up, a random User ID is generated and associated with your contact/mobile number and identification details.
 Your identification details are needed to help MOH contact the right person.
 Your contact/mobile number, identification details, and User ID are stored in a secure server, and never shown to the public.